 Single coats rarely cover trim completely, and failing to sand coats can cause graininess.
 For best results, use a fine-grit sanding sponge and lightly sand the trim after it has dried for at least a day.
 Before the next coat, vacuum the trim and wipe it off with a tack cloth.

-8. Keep color consistent by mixing multiple cans
+8. Keep colour consistent by mixing multiple cans

 9. Thoroughly clean all walls and trim before starting